kentcdodds/genie/README.md

 the need to do null/undefined checking everywhere you use `genie` and can be disabled as well via the returnOnDisabled function.

+NG-Genie
+--
+There is a [AngularJS](https://www.angularjs.org) directive available for GenieJS.
+Genie is awesome, but it's not too useful without a way to interact with it.
+I use it in the demo for GenieJS.
+Feel free to go to that project [here](https://www.github.com/kentcdodds/ng-genie).

 Contributing
 --
 I'd love to accept [pull requests](https://github.com/kentcdodds/genie/pulls).
 Please make